 Upgrade VB6 to Visual Basic.Net

-Many companies have difficulties in supporting obsolete Visual Basic 6 administration systems – "just a simple change" to a system is a major undertaking.
+Many companies have difficulties in supporting obsolete Visual Basic 6 administration Applications – "just a simple change" to a Application is a major undertaking.
 When support is difficult and maintenance costs mount, upgrading to VB.Net is the best option.

 The upgrade Wizard converting VB6 code to VB.Net 2010 is no longer available – and was not of much value anyway.
 VB6 does not readily convert to VB.Net.
 VB.Net, an object-oriented computer programming language, is very, very different.

-The whole of the VB6 system will need to be rewritten from the ground up.
+The whole of the VB6 Application will need to be rewritten from the ground up.

 Upgrading VB6 to VB.Net

-The conversion to Visual Basic.Net can be done whilst still maintaining the old VB6 system:
+The conversion to Visual Basic.Net can be done whilst still maintaining the old VB6 Application:

 The conversion Process